AIG-ist-tugraz/AO4FMA/README.md

 docker build -t ao4fma .
 ```

-This step may take 8-10 minutes to complete.
+> It took around 8-10 minutes to complete this step on an Apple M1 laptop.

 Next, create a folder for the experiment results and copy results inside the Docker image to the folder: